-The trail to the abandoned Mount Kidd Lookout begins in Kananaskis Village near the south end of Delta Lodge at Kananaskis.
+The trail to the abandoned Mount Kidd Lookout begins in Kananaskis Village near the south end of Kananaskis Mountain Lodge (formerly known as Delta Hotels Kananaskis Lodge).
 Following the very pleasant and relaxing hike around the short, easy Eau Claire Trail, the drive north on Kananaskis Trail turns west on Mt.
 Allan Drive towards Nakiska Mountain Resort to cross the bridge over the fast-flowing Kananaskis River with landmark Mount Kidd clearly obvious front left.

 A left turn onto Centennial Drive, and a drive up the hill leads to a right turn onto Terrace Drive to the public parking area for Mount Kidd Manor.
 The day is sunny and warm with predominantly clear skies.
 Many people are enjoying the facilities of this world-class, up-scale accommodation isolated in breathtaking, mountain wilderness.
 A great day can be had wandering the property on flat and plentiful lodge trails to simply enjoy the relaxing mountain and valley views.

 The view south from Terrace Trail is spectacular.
 At a clearly signed junction, continuing on Terrace Trail South requires a right turn onto good, wide gravel road into forest where clematis-like vines with flowers drape trail-side trees for a beautiful spring display.